Invicta International Airlines Flight 435: Flight

 On hitting the ground, the aircraft snapped into several sections.
 While the front parts were "destroyed into bits", a section of the tail was left substantially intact.
 This was the area where most survivors were found.
 Everyone seated in the front part of the aircraft was killed.

 In the aftermath of the crash, survivors began helping each other.
 It was snowing at the time, and hypothermia could easily occur.
-While pulling dead bodies from the wreckage, they began chanting hymns to keep their spirits high.
+While pulling bodies from the wreckage, they began chanting hymns to keep their spirits high.
 Shortly afterwards, a boy from a nearby farm found the survivors, and led them to his house, where his family sheltered and took care of them while waiting for rescue services to arrive.